December 4, 2023

 And one thing that we want to consider is that comfort zones are absolutely subjective.

-Everyone starts in a different place, and that is why we try to make it a point to meet yourself or you’re at.
+Everyone starts in a different place, and that is why we try to make it a point to meet yourself where you’re at.

 You can stack those different challenges that you’re going to be taking on to create something bigger, but you don’t need to start on something that is so scary that prevents you from taking that action.